Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: Evaluation

 We analyze the latent concepts discovered by \gls{vqlc}.
-Each concept is visualized using a worldcloud constructed from the top-100 most frequent tokens.
-Figure~\ref{fig:wordclouds} presents examples of latent concepts learned by the RoBERTa model on the AG news dataset.
-In the \textit{Sports} category, Figure~\ref{fig:baseball} and~\ref{fig:soccer} show two distinct concepts.
-Figure~\ref{fig:baseball} captures baseball-related words, including team names, player names, terminology, and actions (e.g., ``AL'', ``Loaiza'', and ``inning'').
-In contrast, Figure~\ref{fig:soccer} focuses on American football (e.g., ``NFL'') and soccer (e.g., ``UEFA'').
-For the \textit{Sci/Tech} category, \gls{vqlc} identifies highly specific themes.
-Figure~\ref{fig:health} highlights health and nutritional guidelines (e.g., ``low-crab'', ``patient'', and ``diabetes''), while Figure~\ref{fig:space} centers on space exploration and astronomy with terms like ``NASA'', ``Space'', and ``Mars''.
-Within the \textit{World} category, Figure~\ref{fig:conflit} presents a concept associated with international conflict and war, including words like ``Bombs'', ``blast'', and ``explosions''.
-Figure~\ref{fig:us} captures environmental disasters and their impacts by words such as ``flooding'', ``storm'', and electricity''.
-These examples demonstrate that \gls{vqlc} can capture diverse and fine-grained latent concepts.
-Unlike K-Means, which may group tokens based on density, the codebook learning of \gls{vqlc} results in concepts with more consistent semantic content and reduced noise.
-This validates the necessity of the vector quantization process.
+Each concept is visualized using a wordcloud constructed from the top-100 most frequent tokens.
+Figure~\ref{fig:wordclouds} presents examples of latent concepts learned by Qwen on the AG News dataset, with concepts drawn from each of the \textit{Sports}, \textit{Sci/Tech}, \textit{World}, and \textit{Business}.
+Within the \textit{Sports} category, Figure~\ref{fig:baseball} captures baseball players, with player names such as ``Sheffield'', ``Ramirez'', and ``Jeter''.
+Figure~\ref{fig:football} focuses on football, emphasizing team names such as ``Everton'', ``Arsenal'', and ``Chelsea''.
+For the \textit{Sci/Tech} category, Figure~\ref{fig:clinical} highlights clinical drugs and cancer treatment, with concept words such as ``clinical'', ``cancer'', and ``vaccine''.
+Figure~\ref{fig:networking} captures networking and telecom infrastructure, including terms such as ``VoIP'', ``Wi-Fi'', and ``networking''.
+Within the \textit{World} category, Figure~\ref{fig:conflicts} captures a conflict-related concept focused on insurgents, and militias, with words such as ``detainees'', ``militias'', and ``insurgents''.
+For the \textit{Business} category, Figure~\ref{fig:business} focuses on macroeconomics and market indicators, with words such as ``GDP'', ``Oil'' and ``Earnings''.

+We also include qualitative examples to check whether the discovered concepts capture task-related semantic information in Appendix~\ref{app:qualitative}.
+For example, Figure~\ref{fig:ag_qwen_729} shows a correct \textit{Business} prediction, where \gls{vqlc} retrieves a business concept focused on oil prices, GDP-related economic data, and treasury market reactions, while K-Means and \gls{lacoat} return broader economic clusters.
+Figure~\ref{fig:ag_qwen_207} shows an incorrect \textit{Business} prediction for a \textit{Science/Tech} instance.
+All methods reveal that the representation follows a business semantic direction, but \gls{vqlc} more directly captures corporate competition and consumer-hardware themes.